fseesink/django-adminlte3-tutorial/README.md

 * Removes the default user_panel shown (by declaring the block but otherwise having it empty)
 * Sets the heading of the side navbar
 * Defines links for `Home` and `Admin`, setting the icons next to them to a home and cog, respectively

+Save that file.
+Reload the main page again, and you should see the sidebar navigation has changed.

 ____
 ## Next Steps